27 AI Prompt Templates That Actually Work in 2026 (Copy-Paste Ready)

 - Body under 90 words

-- One specific reference to their work to prove I'm not blasting
+- One specific reference to their work to prove I'm not mass-blasting

 - One clear ask